nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-5-29

+We have a planned upgrade to some hubs in Brooklyn today near Bergen, Revere and St Marks.
+There may be a short downtime around 12:30pm

 2022-5-13

 11:45am-12:30pm We had a power outage at 410 Grand Street affecting Lower East Side connections.
 This has been fixed.